arduino/docs-content/content/hardware/04.pro/boards/portenta-c33/features.md

 <Feature title="MicroPython language supported" image="python">

-  Program it with MicroPython and other high-level programming languages.
-MicroPython offers rapid prototyping, efficient use of resources, and a Python-based development environment for IoT applications, enabling faster time-to-market.
+  Program it with MicroPython and other high-level programming languages, offering rapid prototyping, efficient use of resources, and a Python-based development environment for IoT applications.

 </Feature>